finchnSNPs/gatk_vcf/README.md

 4. HaplotypeCaller (hapcallerEastFor.sh; hapcallerNorthSav1.slurm; hapcallerNorthSav2.slurm; hapcallerSouthSav.slurm, hapcallerWestFor.slurm; khan3) performed for each interval.
 5. Sample maps generated (gnomixdb_mapmaker.sh; finchnSNPs) for each chromosome so that individual gvcfs for each interval can be combined in the GenomicsDB.
 6. GenomicsDB generated for each chromosome (gnotpgvcf.sh; finchnSNPs).
 7. The GenotypeVCFs step is computationally intensive (especially with pooled data), so it is recommended to run processed on smaller intervals.
 To this point, we had been using chromosomes as intervals.
-For this step, we will use distinct 1kb genomic regions as intervals (interval_makers.sh, which calls interval_lists.R)
+For this step, we will use distinct 1kb genomic regions as intervals (interval_makers.sh, which calls interval_lists.R; finchnSNPs)
+8. GenotypeVCF on sub-chromosomal intervals at 1kb (gnotpgvcf_chrs.sh; finchnSNPs).
+This script calls remaining_chr.txt, which was generated with (<TBD>; finchnSNPs)